Jews of Burma:

 About this talk

-This is the story of the Burmese Jewish - a community of Jews mostly arrived from Iraq and India in the heydays of the British Empire - that once flourished but quickly ceased to exist.
-In its short history, the Burmese Jewish community went through the archetypical Jewish narrative, with inner rifts and the mortal danger from the outside.
-Its members either immigrated or assimilated, but is there still hope for the revival of Jewish life in this distant South-East Asian country?
-Being a photo-journalist, I took on the opportunity to photograph the remains of the Jewish presence in Burma today and the quickly vanishing traces of the Jewish presence in Burma's past.
+This is the story of the Burmese Jews — a community who mostly arrived from Iraq and India during the heyday of the British Empire — that once flourished but quickly faded into obscurity.
+In its brief history, the Burmese Jewish community experienced the archetypal Jewish narrative, marked by internal divisions and existential threats from the outside.
+Its members either emigrated or assimilated.
+But is there still hope for a revival of Jewish life in this distant Southeast Asian country?

 About Misha

-My name is Misha Gulko, and I'm a photo-journalist from Brooklyn, New York, born in Odessa, Ukraine.
-Odessa was once a center of Jewish life in the Russian Empire and later in the USSR.
-The words "Jews" and "Odessa" were once synonyms.
-But in the USSR, the Jewish culture was heavily suppressed, and once immigration became possible, most Jews (including our family) fled from the country and my city.
-The Jewish community rapidly shrank, and so did the feeling of our presence and influence on my city's life and folklore.
-That's why the story of the disappearing Jewish community of Burma felt so close to home.
+My name is Misha Gulko, and I'm a photojournalist from Brooklyn, New York, born in Odessa, Ukraine.
+Odessa was once a vibrant center of Jewish life in the Russian Empire, and later in the USSR.
+At one time, the words "Jews" and "Odessa" were nearly synonymous.
+But under the Soviet regime, Jewish culture was heavily suppressed.
+Once emigration became possible, most Jews — including my family — fled the country and my city.
+The Jewish community rapidly shrank, and so did the sense of our presence and influence on the life and folklore of Odessa.
+That's why the story of Burma's disappearing Jewish community felt so close to home.

 You will be asked to select one of these options: